Near White Lake in Aurora County, South Dakota — The American Midwest (Upper Plains)

 "As you travel the Purple Heart Trails, please take a moment to remember the sacrifices that have been paid for the nation's freedom."

 Location.
+43° 42.567′ N, 98° 36.977′ W. Marker is near White Lake, South Dakota, in Aurora County.
+Marker can be reached from Interstate 90 at milepost 303.
 Touch for map.
 Located at a rest area between Plankinton, SD and White Lake, SD.
 Marker is in this post office area: White Lake SD 57383, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 7 miles of this marker, measured as the crow flies.
 Aurora County (approx. 6.6 miles away).

 Credits.
 This page was last revised on January 22, 2018.
 This page originally submitted on January 20, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
 This page has been viewed 82 times since then and 7 times this year.
 Photos: 1, 2. submitted on January 20, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.